Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 March 2025 Spotlight

-March's Scholarship Spotlight will discuss faith, freedom, and the foundations of religious identity with Dr. Melissa Dow, Reubin O'D. Askew Department of Government, and Grace Maxwell, Department of English.
+March's Scholarship Spotlight discussed faith, freedom, and the foundations of religious identity with Dr. Melissa Dow, Reubin O'D. Askew Department of Government, and Grace Maxwell, Department of English.

-Join us for the next CASSH Scholarship Spotlight on Wednesday, March 26, 2025, from 12 to 1 p.m. in the Pace Library Multipurpose Room (2nd floor, room 215.) as we explore the intersections of law, faith, and personal narrative in early American history.
+On Wednesday, March 26, 2025, Dow and Maxwell explored the intersections of law, faith, and personal narrative in early American history.

-Dr. Melissa Dow examines the role of religious tests in early state constitutions, revealing how post-1787 legal shifts impacted public office eligibility and Grace Maxwell delves into Mary Rowlandson’s captivity narrative, analyzing themes of suffering, divine purpose, and religious resilience in Puritan New England.
+Dr. Melissa Dow examined the role of religious tests in early state constitutions, revealing how post-1787 legal shifts impacted public office eligibility.
+Grace Maxwell delved into Mary Rowlandson’s captivity narrative, analyzing themes of suffering, divine purpose, and religious resilience in Puritan New England.

-Engage in a thought-provoking discussion on the evolving role of faith in governance and personal identity.
-All are welcome—join the conversation!
+The speakers and attendees engaged in a thought-provoking discussion on the evolving role of faith in governance and personal identity.

 Dr. Melissa Dow in a black jacket with a white top.